-Telephone and Internet access
+Telephone and internet access

 Most patients will be able to keep their mobile phones on the ward, and we advise that you keep them with you at all times.
-Chargers must be handed in (unless agreed by the nursing team) and charging will take place in the staff office.
+Chargers must be handed in and charging will take place in the staff office, unless agreed by nursing staff,.

+A payphone (situated in the family room) is available for use.
 If reception is unstaffed (out of hours), you will need to ask a member of staff to use the phone.